 The S.O.S.
-Approach to Managing an Investment During a Crisis (like Hurricane Harvey)
+Approach to Managing an Investment During Coronavirus

-From a business perspective, when a crisis – a hurricane, fire, earthquake, etc. – occurs and you have an investment property in the area, you need to have a process for approaching the situation, and even more so if you have private investors.
+From a business perspective, when a crisis – like the coronavirus, hurricane, fire, earthquake, etc. – occurs and you have an investment property, you need to have a process for approaching the situation, and even more so when you have passive investors.
 The procedure I use is the acronym S.O.S, which stands for Safety, Ongoing Communication, and Summary.

 S – Safety